MCP Server

 Layered tools, not raw endpoints

 DatoCMS has 40+ resources and 150+ API endpoints.
 Exposing all of them would overwhelm any LLM.
-Instead, we provide 10 carefully designed tools organized in three layers (discovery → planning → execution) that guide the AI through a natural workflow:
+Instead, we provide a small set of carefully designed tools organized in three layers (discovery → planning → execution) that guide the AI through a natural workflow:

 Documentation-aware

-Each tool retrieves detailed method documentation and concrete examples from the official DatoCMS documentation.
+Each documentation tool retrieves detailed method definitions and concrete examples from the official DatoCMS documentation.
 This is token-intensive, but it significantly improves success rates by giving the LLM the context it needs to make correct API calls.

 Script-based execution

-Instead of making one API call at a time, the DatoCMS MCP server enables AI assistants to write complete TypeScript programs that batch multiple operations to reduce round-trips and token overhead, provide full context for complex multi-step operations, support incremental editing when errors occur, and get validated before execution to catch errors early.
+Instead of making one API call at a time, the DatoCMS MCP server enables AI assistants to write complete TypeScript programs that batch multiple operations to reduce round-trips and token overhead, provide full context for complex multi-step operations, support incremental editing when errors occur, and get type-checked before execution to catch errors early.
+Each script runs in an isolated sandbox with restricted network access and a configurable timeout.

 Performance & reliability